 804 Match It Up--Non Clothing Option: 3 or 4 piece coordinating sport/luggage/travel or fashion accessories set.
 Ideas include, but are not limited to, a wallet, purse, device carrier, backpack, duffel bag, gym bag or bag for bike or vehicle.
-Among the items chosen, the set must include the use of applied trim, pockets and at least one 14-inch or longer zipper.
+Among the items chosen, the set must include the use of applied trim, pockets and at least one zipper.
 This class is for youth ages 14-18.

 Unit: Creative Expression for ages 14-18.
-(Ask your county 4-H agent for a copy or see publication: https://4-h.ca.uky.edu/files/senior unit 1 d creative expressions.pdf)
+(Ask your county 4-H agent for a copy or see publication: https://4-h.ca.ukv.edu/files/senior unit 1 d creative expressions.pdf)

-- 805 Creative Expression--Clothing Option: Construct a complete outfit for one of the following activities: - · Halloween, theater, or historic costume - Uniform for medical profession, cheerleader, dancer, etc. - Riding apparel
+- 805 Creative Expression--Clothing Option: Construct a complete outfit for one of the following activities: - · Holiday, theater, cosplay, or historic costume - Uniform for medical profession, cheerleader, dancer, etc. - Riding apparel